 A recent factor contributing to moves for changes in the world economy has been developing country demands for a New International Economic Order (NIEO) more geared to their needs and development aspirations.
-In 1980 and 1981 a major preoccupation of the UN General Assembly was the proposal to hold global negotiations on international economic development issues.
-Agreement is outstanding, however, on the agenda and procedures for the negotiations.
-Nonetheless, North/South issues were considered in 1981 at a series of important summit meetings.
-It was a major subject at the Commonwealth Heads of Government Meeting which Australia hosted in September-October 1981.
-Later in Cancun, Mexico, twenty-one heads of government met in October 1981 solely to consider North/South issues.
-Australia considers that it is in the interests of global security and stability and of the economic self-interest of all groups of states to achieve progress in the North/South dialogue and to address the economic development problems of developing states.
+In 1980 and 1981 a major preoccupation of the UN General Assembly was the proposal to hold global negotiations on international development issues.
+They were again debated in 1982.
+Agreement has not been reached, however, on the agenda and procedures for the negotiations.
+In 1983 the non-aligned Summit at New Delhi devoted a significant part of its financial communique to a call for the implementation of a set of 'Immediate Measures' as short term emergency help for developing countries, while continuing to work for Global Negotiations in the longer term.
+These 'Immediate Measures' were taken up, largely unsuccessfully, at UNCTAD VI in Belgrade in June.

 Australia also continues to attach great importance to its traditional relations with other developed countries, which continue to be Australia's principal trading partners.
 Membership of the OECD enables Australia to take part in consultations on a wide range of policy issues and on issues of international concern with countries experiencing similar social and economic circumstances.
 The Organisation's role in developing its members' policies on relations with developing countries, including the North/South dialogue, also makes it an important element in Australia's foreign policy.
+Australia is a member of the International Energy Agency of the OECD, which has developed into the major forum for continuing consultation and co-operation on energy matters between most of the major industrialised nations which are Australia's principal trading partners.